 No doubt, people like family and friends are incredibly valuable on this journey.
 But not everyone has a close support system to talk to - and that's where Nuts & Bolts Guides come in.
 Reaching out to someone who "gets it" can help ease some of the stress and anxiety that testicular cancer can bring.

-We’re looking for guys willing to lead the charge.
-You don’t have to be a doctor or therapist – just be you.
-You can make all the difference in another guy’s life, just by listening, sharing and being there for the tough times.
+We’re looking for people willing to lead the charge.
+People who’ve had testicular cancer before or have supported someone with testicular cancer (like a family member, friend or caregiver) are welcome to answer the call.
+You don’t have to be a doctor or therapist—just be you.
+You can make all the difference in someone’s life, just by listening, sharing and being there for the tough times.